 The TPL offers such a great collection and so many exciting programs, that getting a Toronto Public Library card may appeal to those in the Greater Toronto Area or even those visiting Toronto temporarily, whether for work or as tourists.

 The Toronto Public Library does allow non-residents to get a card that is good for three or 12 months by paying a fee.
-At the time of writing, the non-resident fee for a Toronto Public Library card was $30 for three months or $120 for 12 months, but this amount is subject to change.
+As of June, 2018, the non-resident fee for a Toronto Public Library card was $30 for three months or $120 for 12 months, but this amount is subject to change.
 You'll still need to provide ID verifying your name and address - contact the library if you'd like to apply.

 - Borrow a wide variety of materials including books, music, movies and more

 - Place holds through the TPL website to reserve materials and have them sent to your nearest branch

 - Download ebooks, digital magazines, movies and music

 - Use the TPL's eLearning resources and online homework help.

 - Reserve computer time at any branch if you don't have a computer of your own or just want to do some work in a quiet setting.

 - Borrow a Museum & Arts Pass for free access to Toronto museums and other attractions.